Sathvik-Chowdary-Veerapaneni/Hide_Youtube_Shorts/README.md

 # Hide_Youtube_Shorts
-Abstract:

 The "Hiding YouTube Shorts Button" script is designed to remove the Shorts button from the YouTube website interface.
 This script enhances the browsing experience by decluttering the interface and removing unnecessary elements.

-## Resources:

-This script is written in JavaScript.
-It utilizes the Tampermonkey browser extension for execution.
-The script can be hosted and version-controlled using GitHub.
-Result:
-The script effectively hides the Shorts button from the YouTube website interface, providing users with a cleaner browsing experience.

 ## Instructions: